dhhepting/dhhepting.github.io/teaching/CS-428+828/assignments/i-or-g/06-hifi.md

 Based on your designs, test!

 Recall the diagram that [illustrated the article about Design Thinking](https://www.nngroup.com/articles/design-thinking/) from the Nielsen Norman Group.
-We are now moving to the materialize phase.
+We are in the materialize phase.

-The focus now shifts to testing your low-fidelity prototypes.
-Each member of your group will conduct 1 test with each of your group's 2 low-fidelity interface prototypes).
-The tests will be arranged from within your evaluation (Eval) groups.

-IMPORTANT: If you find that your evaluation group includes someone from your project group, please let me know so that I can adjust the evaluation groups.

-In your tests, you are asking someone to take on a role as your user and then complete the task for which you are redesigning the interface.
-Explain the task and ask your participant to perform the task, without giving instructions about how to do it.
-This information will be recorded in a script, that all group members will use to run their tests.
-Writing, and testing, the script is a group effort.
-Once you start testing with your participants, do not make any changes to your script.
-You may note, in your reflection about the process, things that you might change if you do this again.

-During your tests, you will collect both quantitative and qualitative data.
-You may also have notes that you take during the test.

-You should submit all of your raw data and submit a summary of how it was collected: by whom, from whom, when, and where.
-If your group has 3 members, you should have 3 sets of data about your Interface A and 3 sets of data about your Interface B.

-Provide an analysis of your data.
-Did the participants seeing your interfaces agree amongst themselves?
-Were the results surprising in any way?
+Based on your experience with your project and your testing of your low-fidelity prototypes, create a single high-fidelity design of your interface that combines the best features from your two low-fidelity prototypes.
+This high-fidelity prototype should be executable on a computer and create an interactive simulation of your interface to perform your task.

+There are 2 parts to this assignment, as [discussed in class meeting 31](https://dl.dropboxusercontent.com/s/tqs9ysy2l5bi4hf/31%20-%201.jpg?dl=0):
+* present the choices you made, along with your rationale, in deciding on the interface you designed following your low-fidelity prototypes A and B.
+* provide the means for the instructor and marker to view and interact with your high-fidelity prototype.

+Include directions for viewing your work in the document that describes your design choices.

 ### Submission